-The remaining 40% balance and administration fee will need to be paid in January (for students starting courses in September/October), in June (for students starting courses in January/ February) and in November (for students starting courses in July).
+The remaining 40% balance and administration fee will need to be paid in January (for students starting courses in September/October) and in June (for students starting courses in January/February).

-Please Note
+lease Note

 If you do not pay your first instalment in full and on time during the enrolment period, you will later be charged a 5% administration fee on the whole of the outstanding balance.